 Does using marijuana increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-Based on the studies reviewed, it is not known is using marijuana increases the chance for miscarriage.
-One study found that people who used marijuana were at an increased risk of having a miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Based on the studies reviewed, it is not known if using marijuana increases the chance for miscarriage.
+One study found that women who used marijuana were at an increased risk of having a miscarriage.
 Other studies have not confirmed this finding.

 Does using marijuana increase the chance of birth defects?